Shigang Dam

-Shihgang Dam (石岡壩 (石冈坝, Shígāng Bà)) is a concrete gravity barrage dam across the Dajia River in Shigang District and Dongshi District of Taichung, Taiwan, located near Fengyuan District.
+Shigang Dam (石岡壩 (石冈坝, Shígāng Bà)) is a concrete gravity barrage dam across the Dajia River in Shigang District and Dongshi District of Taichung, Taiwan, located near Fengyuan District.
 The dam was built from 1974 to 1977 for flood control and irrigation purposes, and stands 35.2 m high and 357 m long, holding a reservoir with an original capacity of 3380000 m3.

-The dam was heavily damaged in the 921 earthquake of 1999, which caused the collapse of its northern end.
+The dam was badly damaged in the 921 earthquake of 1999, which caused the collapse of its northern end.
 Subsequently, an embankment cofferdam was built to prevent water from flowing through the breach, while the collapsed section has been retained as a memorial.
 Since this reduces the storage capacity of the dam, it is no longer used for flood control, but remains an important source of agricultural water.